Technologicat/mcpyrate/README.md

     - Convert a quasiquoted AST back into a direct AST, typically for further processing before re-quoting it.
       - Not an unquote; we have those too, but the purpose of unquotes is to interpolate values into quoted code.
 The inverse quasiquote, instead, undoes the quasiquote operation itself, after any unquotes have already been applied.
     - Useful for second-order macros that need to process a quasiquoted code section at macro expansion time, before the quasiquoted tree has a chance to run.
 (As usual, when it runs, it converts itself into a direct AST.)
-- **Identifier (a.k.a. name) macros**
-  - Can be used for creating magic variables that may only appear inside specific macro invocations, erroring out at macro expansion time if they appear anywhere else.
-  - Opt-in.
-Declare by using the `@namemacro` decorator on your macro function.
-Place it outermost (along with `@parametricmacro`, if used too).
 - **Macro arguments**.
-Inspired by MacroPy, but slightly different.
+Inspired by MacroPy.
   - Opt-in.
 Declare by using the `@parametricmacro` decorator on your macro function (along with `@namemacro`, if used too).
   - Use bracket syntax to invoke, e.g. `macroname[arg0, ...][expr]`.
 To send no args, invoke like a non-parametric macro, `macroname[expr]`.
   - For a parametric macro, `macroname[arg0, ...]` works in `expr`, `block` and `decorator` macro invocations in place of a bare `macroname`.
   - The named parameter `args` is a raw `list` of the macro argument ASTs.
 It is the empty list if no args were sent, or if the macro function is not declared as parametric.
+- **Identifier (a.k.a. name) macros**
+  - Can be used for creating magic variables that may only appear inside specific macro invocations, erroring out at macro expansion time if they appear anywhere else.
+  - Opt-in.
+Declare by using the `@namemacro` decorator on your macro function.
+Place it outermost (along with `@parametricmacro`, if used too).
 - **Bytecode caching**:
   - `.pyc` bytecode caches are created and kept up-to-date.
 This saves the macro expansion cost at startup for modules that have not changed.